sampotts/plyr/readme.md

 # Plyr
 A simple, accessible HTML5 media player.

 Checkout the [demo](http://plyr.io).

 [![Image of Plyr](https://cdn.plyr.io/static/plyr.jpg)](http://plyr.io)

 ## Why?
-We wanted a lightweight, accessible and customisable media player that just supports [*modern*](#browser-support) browsers.
+We wanted a lightweight, accessible and customizable media player that just supports [*modern*](#browser-support) browsers.
 Sure, there are many other players out there but we wanted to keep things simple, using the right elements for the job.

 ## Features
 - **Accessible** - full support for VTT captions and screen readers.